tanveer-kader/smart-controller/README.md

 **Bluetooth Controlled Systems:** The system is controlled by Bluetooth module which is connected to the remote.
 The remote can control all the accessories in its range.
 ## Problem Statement
-The existing Bluetooth Control System has few problems with it.
+The existing Bluetooth Controlled System has few problems in it.
 One of the most important is it only works in the Bluetooth range.
-So, distance of the system and remote is a serious issue here.
+So, distance of the accesories and remote is a serious issue here.
 If the distance between them is goes out of the boundaries it doesn’t work.
 ## Objective of the Work
 - To develop a system that can be controlled over the internet.
 - To analyze the performance of the system.